metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 The output can be fed back to ["json2perl"](#json2perl) for getting the Perl variable back.

-Returns the JSON string on success or `undef` on failure.
+It returns the JSON string on success or `undef` on failure.

 ## `json2perl`